rust-lang/rfcs/text/0000-vec-append-from-within.md

 Copying parts of a data stream to its end is an essential operation in decompressors and multimedia decoders - an area that could hugely benefit from Rust's performance and safety guarantees.
 Even though it requires just a little unsafe code, in practice people are struggling to implement it correctly.
 Motivating examples:

- * Relevant code in `inflate` crate was vulnerable (memory disclosure), [details here](https://www.reddit.com/r/rust/comments/8zpp5f/).
+ * Relevant code in `inflate` crate was vulnerable (memory disclosure).
+See [announcement](https://www.reddit.com/r/rust/comments/8zpp5f/) and a [simplified example](https://github.com/rust-lang/rfcs/pull/2714#issuecomment-504671231).
  * A vulnerability in such code in `libflate` is currently pending disclosure, see https://github.com/sile/libflate/issues/33.
  * **Rust standard library itself** had a buffer overflow bug in exactly this code.
 This is known as CVE-2018-1000810.
-[Announcement](https://blog.rust-lang.org/2018/09/21/Security-advisory-for-std.html), [fix](https://github.com/rust-lang/rust/pull/54397).
+See [announcement](https://blog.rust-lang.org/2018/09/21/Security-advisory-for-std.html) and the [fix](https://github.com/rust-lang/rust/pull/54397).

 This proposal is an attempt to provide the minimum viable building block that will allow safe and efficient implementations of RLE and similar predictive algorithms.